Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 ## Folder structure

-Archetypes are located in `landingzones` folder and organized as folder per archetype.
-For example:
+Archetypes are located in [`landingzones`](../../landingzones) folder and organized as folder per archetype.
+Here are the current archetypes with links to documentation:

 - Platform archetypes
   - [`lz-platform-connectivity-hub-azfw`](hubnetwork-azfw.md) - configures a Hub Virtual Network with Azure Firewall.